-This is a toolbox deck starring Anson alongside Alexandra and Anneke, hence the "AAA" name.
+This is a toolbox deck starring Anson and using .44 Magnum, hence the name.

-The deck is well-balanced, using Second Tradition: Domain for wake and intercept, Concealed Weapon + 44 Magnum with C for combat, Parity Shift and Aire of Elation for pool damage and Anson's ability to bloat and use recursion with Ashur Tablets and Liquidation.
+The deck is uses Haven Uncovered and to rush, Second Tradition: Domain for wake and intercept and Concealed Weapon + .44 Magnum with for combat.
+Parity Shift can deliver a bit of pool damage and Anson's ability is used to bloat and use recursion with Ashur Tablets.

 Tips & Tricks

 The Erciyes Fragments and Powerbase: Montreal are good tools that can be protected using Second Tradition: Domain.
 It's useful to get at least a second Prince or Justicar out so enough vampires can play it.